40 Worst Breakfasts to Eat After 40

 You can put as much fruit into your muffins as you want, but it's not going to counteract the negatives of the common breakfast food.
 The average medium-sized muffin can easily rack up well over 400 calories and 40 grams of sugar.
 If you want to make a healthier version, at least amp up the ingredients with whole grain flour, no sugar, and plenty of veggies like zucchini or carrots.

-Grabbing a Frappuccino on the way to work for breakfast isn’t too unhealthy, right?
+Grabbing a Frappuccino on the way to work for breakfast isn't too unhealthy, right?
 Wrong.
-Depending on what size you get, you could be sipping on something that has up to 100 grams of sugar, which isn’t great, considering that’s way over the recommended 25 to 36 grams daily limit (which varies depending on your gender).
+Depending on what size you get, you could be sipping on something that has up to 100 grams of sugar, which isn't great, considering that's way over the recommended 25 grams for women and 36 grams for men daily limit.

 It doesn't matter if it's a granola bar or any other store-bought breakfast bar — it's probably loaded with sugar that's only going to weigh you down.
 While you can find healthier alternatives on shelves, one of the best ways you can ensure that what's going into your body will fuel you is by making your own version at home.